lazarus4/Beforth/architecture/headers.md

 ```
 ## LOCATE chunk

 The LOCATE chunk marks the source code file of a word.
 The FILEID may be a filename (captured by INCLUDED) or a manually-set web URL.
-In the URL case, FILEPOS could be an anchor ID number.
+In the URL case, FILEPOS could be an pointer to an anchor string.
 ```
 Cell Name______  Value Meaning__________________________________________________
 0    FILEID      ?
 Pointer to filename string.